-Shasta Dam forms the largest storage reservoir in the state, Shasta Lake, which can hold about 4.5 million acre-feet.
+Shasta Dam forms California’s largest storage reservoir, Shasta Lake, which can hold about 4.5 million acre-feet.

 As the keystone of the federal Central Valley Project, Shasta stands among the world’s largest dams.
 Construction on the dam began in 1938 and was completed in 1945, with flood control as the highest priority.

 Located 12 miles north of Redding, Shasta traps the cold waters of the Pit and McCloud rivers and the headwaters of the Sacramento River behind its 602-foot curved, concrete face.